ccrs2006/GreedyColoringGraph.py/README.md

 # Python - Greedy Coloring Graph

-## This program colors each vertex making sure no neighborning vertex is colored the same.
+## This program colors each vertex making sure no connected neighboning vertex is colored the same.

 <img src="Images/1.JPG" width="300" >